-Find out about the new regulations for owners and licence holders of caravan sites
+New regulations for owners and licence holders of caravan sites

-The Mobile Homes (Requirements for Manager of Site to Fit and Proper) (England) Regulations 2020 requires that the council
+The Mobile Homes (Requirements for Manager of Site to Fit and Proper) (England) Regulations 2020 requires that the council:

 - processes applications from site owners (or “occupiers”)

 - makes and issues decisions

 - establishes a fit and proper person register for the North Lincolnshire area